Your student has received their financial aid letter, committed to their chosen school, and now they wait.

 Entrance counseling generally includes clarification that student aid funds are a loan, and must be paid back.
 Students also receive advice about managing expenses at school and are encouraged to borrow only what they truly need.

-How Financial Aid Funds are Disbursed?
+Disbursement of Financial Aid Funds

 The school will keep the money required for tuition, room, board, and fees.
 If there is financial aid left over, the refund can be delivered in a variety of ways.

 Your student may be able to receive the money by:

 The exact process will vary based on the school.
 Check with the financial aid office to make sure that your preferred refund method is available.
 You may need to fill out paperwork to get the money sent to a bank account.

 Once your student receives the left over money, they can use it to pay for textbooks, supplies, transportation, and other school-related costs.

 Disbursement of Grants

 While the distribution of Direct Loans is regulated by the government, the disbursement of grants is more flexible.

 Pell Grants may take longer to receive than other types of aid.